scansio/hashnode-backup/clywt74h4000509lbenauacnp.md

 ---

-Certainly!
-I'll keep the original code sample and add references to the GitHub repository for the full code implementation.
-Here's the revised version:

 # Mastering JavaScript/TypeScript Transpilation with Babel AST: From Functions to Classes

 In the ever-evolving world of web development, keeping your codebase up-to-date with the latest patterns and practices is crucial.
 One common migration path is transitioning from function-based components to class-based components.
 This blog post will dive deep into using Babel's Abstract Syntax Tree (AST) to automate this process, focusing on transforming JavaScript functions containing JSX into ES6 classes.